itscodenation/flw2-trivia-20-21-starter/README.md

-# Kahoot App!
+# Trivia App!

 ## Project Description

-For this project we will be building a kahoot app.
+For this project we will be building a trivia app.
 This project will use firebase to fetch questions and react to diplay questions and answers.

 ====
 ### Day 1 Setup and Intro to React
 Goal: Set up your project and view the live running app.

+- [ ] Use your [Outline and Planning Doc](https://docs.google.com/document/d/1oiyYdTcO2RxbE-2yq5KmeZpthExzHCNrgrVGtT47yOg/edit) plan your project.
-- [x] Go to the repository at https://github.com/ScriptEdcurriculum/kahoot
+- [ ] Go to the repository at https://github.com/ScriptEdcurriculum/trivia
-- [ ] Fork this repository to your github account and clone to a new workspace
+- [ ] Fork the repository to your github account and clone to a new workspace
 - [ ] Add, commit, and push your changes
-- [ ] to set up your app, in your terminal type `npm install`
+- [ ] To set up your app, in your terminal type `npm install`
-- [ ] to run your app, in your terminal type `npm start` this runs the app in the development mode.
+- [ ] To run your app, in your terminal type `npm start` this runs the app in the development mode.
 Then open [http://localhost:3000](http://localhost:3000) to view it in the browser.
-- [ ] Use your planning sheet to create a your component layout.
+- [] Use any remaining time to style your app in App.css

 ====
 ### Day 2 Creating Components and Component Layout